ServicePlanningPech/SERVICEPLANNER2/README.md

 - Automatic compilation of all service elements into a single presentation
 - Email distribution to team members
 - Configurable sharing permissions
-- Service plan status tracking

 ### User Interface
-- Responsive design for desktop and mobile devices
+- Responsive design for desktop and tablets
 - Intuitive drag-and-drop interface
-- Real-time preview of slides
+- Real-time preview of slides in a slide gallery
-- Context menus for quick actions
+- Context menus for quick isertion of service items
-- Comprehensive help system
+- "How-to" help system
 - Progress indicators for long operations

 ## Prerequisites